 - 4.2.1 There are two sizes of paper targets approved for use in IPSC Handgun matches (see Appendix B).
 The IPSC Mini Target is intended to simulate full size IPSC Targets placed at greater distances.
-The two sizes may be included together in the same course of fire provided that all Mini Targets are placed at least 2 metres further rearwards of the most distant full size Target in that course of fire (i.e. if the most distant full size Target is 15m downrange, the nearest Mini Target must be at least 17m downrange). - 4.2.2 Paper targets must have scoring lines and non-scoring borders clearly marked on the front of the target, however, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters.
+The two sizes must not may be included together in the same stage course of fire provided that all Mini Targets are placed at least 2 metres further rearwards of the most distant full size Target in that course of fire (i.e. if the most distant full size Target is 15m downrange, the nearest Mini Target must be at least 17m downrange). - 4.2.2 Paper targets must have scoring lines and non-scoring borders clearly marked on the front of the target, however, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters.
 The scoring zones reward power in IPSC matches. - 4.2.2.1 The front of paper no-shoots must include a sufficiently distinguishable non-scoring border.
-In the absence of perforations or other suitable markings, the Range Master must ensure that all affected no-shoots have a replacement non-scoring border drawn or fitted thereon. - 4.2.3 When the scoring area of a paper target is to be partially hidden, course designers must simulate hard cover in one of the following ways: - 4.2.3.1 By actually hiding a portion of the target (see Rule 4.1.4.1); or
+In the absence of perforations or other suitable markings, the Range Master must ensure order that all affected targets no-shoots have a replacement non-scoring border drawn or fitted thereon. - 4.2.3 Paper targets must never be required to receive more than 12 hits before being scored and patched.

-- 4.2.3.2 By physically cutting targets to remove the portion deemed to be hidden by hard cover.
-Such targets must be fitted with a replacement non-scoring border, which must extend the full width of the cut scoring area (see Rule 4.2.2); or - 4.2.3.3 By painting or taping with a sharply defined boundary the portion of the target deemed to be hidden by hard cover with a single and visibly contrasting color. - 4.2.3.4 Hard cover (and overlapping no-shoots) must not completely hide the highest scoring zone on a partially hidden paper target.
+- 4.2.4 3 When the scoring area of a paper target is to be partially hidden, course designers must simulate hard cover in one of the following ways: - 4.2.4 3.1 By actually hiding a portion of the target (see Rule 4.1.4.1). ; or - 4.2.4 3.2 By physically cutting targets to remove the portion deemed to be hidden by hard cover.
+Such targets must be fitted with a replacement non-scoring border, which must extend the full width of the cut scoring area (see Rule 4.2.2) : or - 4.2.4 3.3 By painting or taping with a sharply defined boundary the portion of the target deemed to be hidden by hard cover with a single and visibly contrasting color. - 4.2.4 3.4 Hard cover (and overlapping no-shoots) must not completely hide the highest scoring zone on a partially hidden paper target.